-It is difficult to change your employer in Saudi Arabia.
-If you want to change your employer, you must obtain a "no-objection certificate" (called the tanazul) from your current employer and an "acceptance letter" from your new employer.
-Your new employer will then apply for your residence permit, or igama, with the visa immigration service.
+If you want to change your employer and you are working outside a free zone, you must obtain a "no-objection certificate" (called the tanazul) from your current employer and an "acceptance letter" from your new employer.
+Your new employer will then apply for your residence permit.
 However, if the current employer declines to give you the no-objection certificate, he can terminate your current contract and have your residence permit withdrawn.
 Be careful!
+If this happens, you will be banned from working in the UAE for a period of six months and will have to leave the UAE immediately.

-- You can be repatriated (deported or returned) from Saudi Arabia.
-Returning you to Pakistan in such a case is done for one of the following reasons. - 8 Your contract is finished and is not renewed. - Source of the serious medical problems. - Sou are involved in criminal activities.
+You can be repatriated (deported or returned) from the UAE.
+Returning you to Pakistan in such a case is done for one of the following reasons.

-Your employer may make deductions from your salary.
-These may be done to recover advances paid to you in excess of your rights, social insurance premiums due from you, any debt to be recovered in the execution of a legal court judgment or any amount as settlement of damages to the equipment or infrastructure of your employer that you deliberately caused.
-However, the percentage amount deducted shall not exceed one half of the wages due to you, unless the Commission of the Labour Disputes Settlement finds that it is possible to increase the deduction.
+- Your contract is finished and is not renewed. - You are having serious medical problems. - You are involved in criminal activities. - Your employer may make deductions from your salary.
+Deductions may be made to recover advances paid to you in excess of your entitlements (such as leave days), social insurance premium fees due from you, any debt to be recovered in the execution of a legal court judgment or any amount as settlement of damages that you deliberately caused to the equipment or infrastructure of your employer.
+However, the percentage amount deducted shall not exceed one half of the wages due to you, unless the Commission for the Settlement of Labour Disputes finds that it is possible to increase the deduction.

-Your rights as a migrant worker in Saudi Arabia
+Your rights as a migrant worker in the UAE

-As a registered migrant worker in Saudi Arabia, you have the right to complain and seek protection if any of your rights are violated or if your employer has exploited you.
-If you think you have been cheated, wronged or treated in a way that discriminates against you - see the contact details at the back of the book and seek assistance.
+As a registered migrant worker in UAE, you have the right to complain and seek protection if any of your rights are violated or if your employer has exploited you.
+If you think you have been cheated, wronged or treated in a way that discriminates against you - see the contact details at the back of the booklet and seek assistance.